mbates/bates-solutions-example/README.md

 Once forked, update the npm and docker hub account names throughout the codebases, replacing:

 - `@bates-solutions` with your own npm account.
-Replace in all package.json files and all `import` lines in typescript files.
+Replace in all `package.json` dependencies and all `import` lines in typescript files.
 - `batessolutions` with your own docker hub account.
-Replace in `package.json` scripts, `infrastructure/k8s/*.depl` files and main `skaffold.yam`l file
+Replace in `package.json` scripts, `infrastructure/k8s/*.depl` files and main `skaffold.yaml` file

 ### Docker authentication